International students

 COMPLETE YOUR APPLICATION

-First-year students will use the Common Application with some additions specific to UW Bothell.
-Transfer students use the CollegeNet application, which serves as both the general UW application and the application for your intended major.
+First-year students will use the Common Application.
+Transfer students use the CollegeNet application, which serves as the general UW and intended major application.

-Find out how to apply to UW Bothell as an international first year student OR as an international transfer student.
+Find out how to apply to UW Bothell as a first-year student OR as a transfer student.

-We may contact you after you submit your application if something is missing and/or to submit final high school or community college transcripts.
-Keep an eye on your inbox of the email you used to apply.
+After you apply, we will if something is missing and/or to submit final high school or community college transcripts.

 Read more about what to do after you apply.